Last Updated on 09/04/2023 by Steve Wanjie

 But is it okay to eat Avigato every day?

 As with all foods, moderation is key.
-There’s no need to go overboard on avocados or any other food for that matter.
+There’s no need to go overboard on avocados or any other food.

 How To Cut and Prepare An Avigato